alperyilmaz/icgc-featurecounts/docs/troubleshooting.md

 ## I'm getting lots of '403 Forbidden' errors

 The main reason for this behaviour is: Your links that were created in step 1 did run out of time.
 Process `fetch_encrypted_s3_url` gets pre-authenticated S3 URLs for the requested BAM files and passes these to process `featureCounts`.
 If you have many BAM files that in total take more than a day for downloading and processing (> ~30), you might want to split the workload to multiple machines.
+More detailed information can be found [here](http://docs.icgc.org/cloud/guide/#how-long-will-pre-signed-urls-remain-valid).

 ## Input files not found